Problem Determination Tools for IBM Support Assistant Team Server 5

 Description: The IBM Monitoring and Diagnostic Tools for Java - Memory Analyzer can analyze heap dumps with hundreds of millions of objects, quickly calculate the retained sizes of objects, see what is preventing the Garbage Collector from collecting objects, run a report to automatically extract leak suspects and more.
 It is based on the Eclipse Memory Analyzer (MAT) project.

-Editions: Web, report, desktop
+Editions: Eclipse, web, report, desktop

 What it's used for: Analyzing verbose GC logs to help you: